bengtmartensson/IrpTransmogrifier/README.md

 Input sequences can be pre-processed using the options `--chop`, `--clean`, and `--repeatfinder`.

+The cleaner works according to this idea: The collected durations found in the sequence(s) are bundled into "bins" (disjoint intervals), according to `absolutetolerance` and `relativetolerance`.
+Every duration belonging to a bin is "close" (determined by those parameters) to the bin middle.
+All the durations within the bin are then replaced by the average of its members.
+It is thus not guaranteed that the distance between a duration and its relacement will be consistent with `absolutetolerance` and `relativetolerance`.

 The input sequence(s) are matched using different "decoders".
 Normally the "best" decoder match is output.
 With the `--all` option, all decoder matches are output.